kontainapp/km/docs/signals.md

   * Explicitly sent by the guest process itself.
   * Created by KM in response to an exception or fault that occurs within the guest process.
 For example, SIGSEGV.

-When KM wants to invoke a signal handler defined by the guest process, KM first saves the guest's registers to the stack (in guest memory) and sets up the guest to run a common first-level signal call handler which in turn calls the guest-defined signal handler.
-When the guest-defined signal handler returns, the first level handler makes a KM hypercall to inform KM that the guest signal handler has completed.
+When KM wants to invoke a signal handler defined by the guest process, KM first saves the guest's registers to the stack (in guest memory) and sets up the guest to run the user defined handler function.
+The guest stack has a return address that points to a KM runtime routine.
+When the guest-defined signal handler returns, the routine makes a KM hypercall to inform KM that the guest signal handler has completed.

 ## Guest Exception Handling

-When runtime errors such as divide by zero or a stray memory refrence occur in a KVM guest, they result in a X86 interrupt seen in the guest.
+When runtime errors such as divide by zero or a stray memory reference occur in a KVM guest, they result in a X86 interrupt seen in the guest.
 In order to catch these errors, the Kontain runtime contains an interrupt handler.
 All this exception handler does is make a hypercall.
 The hypercall handler inside KM takes care of the rest.

-At guest intitialization time, KM creates an Interrupt Descriptor Table (IDT) in guest memory.
+At guest initialization time, KM creates an Interrupt Descriptor Table (IDT) in guest memory.
 The IDT points at the runtime exception handler.
 The KVM API KVM_GET_VCPU_EVENTS function exposes the reason for the interrupt.

 All of the intelligence for dealing with the interrupt resides in the monitor.